Shahablo/medcodepro/GroupProject/Docs/DesignDocument.md

 > User specification:
 > - The app will be designed for a single user
-> Verification and validation requirements
+> Verification and validation requirements:
-> - The app should be tested to a full suite of test cases![image]
+> - The app should be tested to a full suite of test cases

 ### 1.3 System Environment